13 July, Pre-tour Arrival

 Upon arrival, take the tram in from the Edinburgh Airport to the Hilton Edinburgh Grosvenor Hotel.
 The Haymarket Tram Stop is a two-minute walk from the hotel.

 3:00 Tour begins.
 Our guide, Andy Pleis, will meet us at the hotel for a 1/2 day walking tour of the city.
 Starting at the West end (where the hotel is), the tour will include St Mary’s Cathedral, New town including Charlotte Square, Princes street Gardens, Walter Scott, and the National Gallery.
 Then depending on how you are feeling, you can call it a day or continue up and round the Castle and back to the hotel via Heriots, Grassmarket and West End Princes Street.
-(I’m not sure that this will include visits of the National Gallery and/or the Castle.
+(This walking tour will NOT include visits inside the National Gallery or the Castle.)

 Dinner at 18:30 and overnight in the Hilton Edinburgh Grosvenor Hotel, Grosvenor Street Haymarket, Edinburgh, EH12 5EF, Scotland.
 Tel.: 00441312266001

 *Please note check-in at the hotel may not be possible before 15h00

 After a full Scot breakfast at the hotel (every morning on tour), 9:00 departure to Inverness/Grantown-on-Spey.